Temur Ketsbaia: Anorthosis (first spell)

 In January 2004, while still a player for Anorthosis, Ketsbaia took his first managerial position there.
-He won two championships as Anorthosis manager, in 2004–05 and in 2007–08, and one cup in 2006–07.
+He won two championships as the manager of Anorthosis, in 2004–05 and in 2007–08, and one cup in 2006–07.
 In 2005 Anorthosis reached in the third-round of the Champions League, over running Trabzonspor in the second round, and in 2008–09 reached in the UEFA Champions League Group Stage, the first Cypriot team to do so.

 On 28 September 2008, he stated his interest for the vacant Newcastle manager position.
 In an interview with the Sunday Mirror, he said: "I had a great opportunity to play at Newcastle as a player, so why not as a manager?"

-In the week before the match club directors had gone to the police complaining of financial irregularities being carried out by the club President who was forced to resign, despite support from Ketsbaia and club supporters.
+In the week before the match club directors had gone to the police complaining of financial irregularities being carried out by the club president who was forced to resign, despite support from Ketsbaia and club supporters.

 In April 2009, Ketsbaia stood down as coach of Anorthosis.